Gatheru-rose/rose_bioinformatics_intern/README.md

 My name is Rose Wambui, an MBBU Bioinformatics intern at ICIPE.
 It is thrilling to start my research career in genomics and bioinformatics with this internship, where I shall gain insights and learn various skills in bioinformatics and genomics.

 ---
+## Long-term Vision
-**Long-term Vision**- To become a bioinformatics scientists and contribute in the genomics field by understanding the genomic make-up of organisms and their relation to diseases.
+To become a bioinformatics scientists and contribute in the genomics field by understanding the genomic make-up of organisms and their relation to diseases.

+## Short-term Vision
-**Short-term Vision**- To enhance my knowledge in bioinformatics by learning various skills and resources hence standing-out so that I can acquire fellowships for my postgraduate studies.
+To enhance my knowledge in bioinformatics by learning various skills and resources hence standing-out so that I can acquire fellowships for my postgraduate studies.

 ---